Yuandjom/SC1015-Mini-Project-BCF1/README.md

 ## Contributors
 - Angie -> problem statement, data preparation and data visualisation
 - Keith -> CNN model: Compilation of model, Accuracy and Validation Accuracy/Loss
-- John -> CNN model,
+- John -> CNN model: Training and Testing of models, Gradient descent learning rate, data visualisation

 ## Problem Statement:
 In today’s context, we are dealing with a vast amount of unstructured image data from cameras and sensors.
 Image classification is one of the fundamental problems in the field of computer vision.